MRWolves/standards/documentation-guide.md

 *Therefore*, use comments to describe a piece of code large enough to be meaningfully summarized.
 Try to guess at what points the reader will want high-level descriptions of the code.
 Don't comment a piece of code small enough to be easily understood by itself.

+Note that many high-level summaries should actually be placed in [source-generated documentation](#source-generated-documentation) rather than in ordinary comments.

 #### Comments Can Be Visual Aids (AKA: Delimeters Are Good)

 One of the most important parts of keeping a large source file readable is ensuring that it cleaves readily into smaller "chunks."
 If it does not do this, navigating the "wall of text" can be nearly impossible.